tubalmartin/riloadr/README.md

 * `fallback` (*String|Integer* | Optional): An already defined breakpoint `name` to use as a fallback in case the current image size does not exist.
 Use this feature when an image of a certain size may not exist.
 Fallbacks do not cascade.
 Typical use scenarios:
     * You want to use Riloadr in a website with legacy content (images).
     * You want to use Riloadr in a website where users can upload images that are resized on the server but, depending on the original image size, not all sizes of an image may be created (Flickr for example).
+* `imgFormat` (*String* | Optional): You can set a different image file format such as `png` or `jpeg` regardless of the initial image file format you set in the `data-src` attribute.
+Riloadr will replace the image extension with this one.
+Just don't include the dot `.`.

 **The `{breakpoint-name}` variable**